readloud/Cool-Front-End-Templates/README.md

 git add .
 ```

-With our file staged, we’ll want to record the changes that we made to the repository with the git commit command.

-The commit message is an important aspect of your code contribution; it helps the other contributors fully understand the change you have made, why you made it, and how significant it is.

 ```bash
 git commit -m "useful commit message"
 ```

-At this point you can use the git push command to push the changes to the current branch of your forked repository:

 ```bash
 git push origin <branch-name>
 ```

-#### Step 7: Create Pull Request

-Now, you are ready to make a pull request to the original repository.

-You should navigate to your forked repository, and press the "Compare & pull request" button on the page.

-GitHub will alert you that you can merge the two branches because there is no competing code.
-You should add in a title, a comment, and then press the “Create pull request” button.

 ## CONTRIBUTING A NEW TEMPLATE?
 ### Please adhere to these guidelines